stripe-archive/timberlake/README.md

 Timberlake also provides waterfall and boxplot visualizations for jobs.
-We've found that hese  visualizations can be really helpful for figuring out why a job is too slow..
+We've found that hese  visualizations can be really helpful for figuring out why a job is too slow.
 Is it launching too many mappers and overloading the cluster?
 Are reducers launching too early and starving the mappers?
 Does the job have reducer skew?
 You can the counters of bytes written, shuffled, and read to understand the network and I/O behavior of our jobs.
 And when jobs fail, Timberlake will